gustaf-a/EmailCleaner/README.md

 ![Solution Flowchart](EmailCleaner_Overview.png)

-- RabbitMQ

-Used between for async communication configured between microservices.
+- RabbitMQ - Used for async communication configured between microservices.

-- MailCollectorService

-Runs a collector which retrieves emails from Google's GMail API and then publishes the emails to the RabbitMQ.
+- MailCollectorService - Runs a collector which retrieves emails from Google's GMail API and then publishes the emails to the RabbitMQ.

-- MailProviderService

-Stores and provides the emails from the RabbitMQ.
+- MailProviderService - Stores and provides the emails from the RabbitMQ.

-- APIGateway

-Simple gateway for the microservices.
+- APIGateway - Simple gateway for the microservices.

 ## Installation and setup